Come Come Come Baby

 Come Come Come Baby is the third Korean-language studio album by South Korean girl group Baby V.O.X.
-It was released on July 22, 1999, by DR Music.
+It was released on July 21, 1999, by DR Music and Synnara.
 The album earned them the Top Excellency Award at the 1999 Seoul Music Awards.
 The album sold over 200,000 copies in South Korea.
+The album sold 218,946 copies, putting them next to girl groups like S.E.S. and Fin.K.L in terms of popularity.
+On August 3, 1999 the group received its first music show win on KBS music bank.
+Their popularity greatly increased, getting many more opportunities like commercials, interviews, appearances and so on.